 Realist Retrieval

 Retrieval theology has all but become a subset of historical theology.
-To “retrieve,” in this sense, is to a return to the sources (ad fontes) in order to recall the great voices of the past and bring them to bear on the present.
+To “retrieve,” in this sense, is to return to the sources (ad fontes) in order to recall the great voices of the past and bring them to bear on the present.
 But what exactly does it mean to bring them to bear on the present?
 I suggest that it means more than that we borrow a little of their wisdom to settle a controversy.
 I especially discourage wasting the time of the venerable dead to settle a controversy that costs us nothing.

 The truth is that the “chattering class,” as someone once called intellectuals, is ever staffed with nothing but sycophants and second-handers.
 They are often the sort of people that treat the life of the mind as a gentleman’s game, so gentle that if any of those venerable dead were here today, they would be locked up for violating some unspoken rules against toxic masculinity.
 With charity in one hand, we ought to hold enough discernment in the other to realize that many of the guides into retrieval will be curators of the status quo.
 I will return to this thought.